jht243/crypto-portfolio-optimizer/README.md

-# BMI Health Calculator - ChatGPT MCP Connector
+# Retirement Calculator - ChatGPT MCP Connector

-A Model Context Protocol (MCP) server that provides an interactive BMI and health calculator widget for ChatGPT.
-Helps users estimate body mass index and analyze health metrics.
+A Model Context Protocol (MCP) server that provides an interactive Retirement and finance calculator widget for ChatGPT.
+Helps users estimate retirement needs and analyze finance metrics.

 ## Features

-- 💰 Calculate BMI
+- 💰 Calculate Retirement
-- 📊 Simple inputs: height, weight
+- 📊 Simple inputs: height, weight, age (as proxies for financial data in this demo)
 - 🔄 Interactive widget that appears directly in ChatGPT
-- 📈 Shows health category breakdown
+- 📈 Shows retirement status breakdown

 ## Quick Start